 Apart from the lack of any image stabilization, this lens is almost flawless.
 From quick AF and a sturdy body to excellent sharpness and a bright aperture, the 24-70mm II USM has it all.
 It will serve you well for landscape and travel photography, especially if you already have a tripod ready for low-light shots.

-5. Canon EF 50mm f/1.4 USM Lens
+3. Canon EF 50mm f/1.4 USM Lens

-Canon EF 50mm f/1.4 USM Lens
+Canon EF 50mm f/1.4 USM Standard and Medium Telephoto Lens for Canon SLR Cameras, Fixed

-View on Amazon or Adorama
+View on Adorama

-The first prime lens of this list is the compact 50mm f/1.4 USM.
+The first prime lens on this list is the compact 50mm f/1.4 USM.
 It is small, affordable, and quite bright, with a constant aperture of f/1.4.
 This means that you will be able to use lower ISOs and shutter speeds almost four times faster than what a kit lens would allow.

 Since it’s a USM lens, you can expect fast autofocus, especially when paired with the Dual Pixel AF.
 Moreover, because the lens is of the Canon EF series, it will fit large full-frame sensors too.

-However, one downside is that the lens is made of hard plastic — including the mount — and not built for rough use.
+However, one downside is that the lens is made of hard plastic — including the mount — and is not built for rough use.

 This 50mm USM is a bit soft at f/1.4 but improves significantly from f/2 onwards.
 Distortion and chromatic aberrations are almost absent, and you won’t notice anything unless you only shoot brick walls.

-This prime lens gives an equivalent focal length of 80mm, which is great for portraits and wedding photography, but not as useful for landscape shots.
+This prime lens gives an equivalent focal length of 80mm, which is great for portraits and wedding photography but not as useful for landscape shots.
 The f/1.4 aperture with 8 blades will ensure that you get dreamy bokeh and background blur, and image stabilization won’t be missed with fast shutter speeds.

-7. Canon EF-S 55-250mm f/4-5.6 IS II Lens
+4. Canon EF-S 55-250mm f/4-5.6 IS II Lens

 Best Telephoto Lens for Canon Rebel T8i

-View on Amazon or Adorama
+View on Adorama

-Now that we’ve covered wide angle, primes, and macros, let’s look at Canon’s telephoto offerings.
+Now that we’ve covered wide angles, primes, and macros, let’s look at Canon’s telephoto offerings.
 Built as a beginner telephoto lens, you can expect a lower build quality and slower than usual focusing, but the 55-250mm zoom range is excellent, and the price and 4-stop stabilization make it an attractive choice.

 Giving a full-frame equivalent range of 88-400mm, you can magnify your subject by more than four times.
 This is useful for travel and landscape photography.
 While it could have been a useful choice for wildlife photography, the lens focuses slowly and is not as sharp as you would require.